hari95kishore/golang-api-server/README.md

 Your application **MUST** serve the API on the port defined by the environment variable `SERVE_PORT`.
 The application **MUST** fail if the environment variable is not defined.

-### Deployment

-The application **MUST** be deployable on a kubernetes cluster.
-Please provide manifest files and a script that deploys the application on a minikube cluster.
-The application **MUST** be accessible from outside the minikube cluster.